uqembeddedsys/sourcelib/README.md

-## Source code for STM32F platforms
+## Source code for STM32F and STM32L platforms
 Source folder

 ## Example code for